 When an individual owns a majority of shares that have voting rights, that person has significant control over corporate governance.
 This is why a majority shareholder is sometimes called a “controlling shareholder,” although the two terms are not always synonymous, as we’ll explain below.

 Often, majority shareholders are common in smaller companies, where a founder of a company or a descendant of the company founder holds the majority of shares.

 Larger companies tend not to have a majority shareholder.
-For example, Bill Gates owned less than 5% of Microsoft’s stock.
+For example, Bill Gates owned less than 2% of Microsoft’s stock before he stepped down from the board.
 However, there are exceptions.
-For example, Warren Buffet, CEO and chairman of Berkshire Hathaway, held 38.8% of the company’s shares as of May 2021.
+For example, Warren Buffet, CEO and chairman of Berkshire Hathaway, held 38.8% of the company’s shares as of March 2021.